Jack Straw: War on terror

+International affairs

+In 2002, Straw became concerned over the ethnic conflict during the Gujarat riots in western India, on which he said violence and human rights abuses were carried out without preventing by local authorities, to which he took a personal position in the Britain's response by supporting the establishment of an inquiry to investigate the events.
+His criticised the cause of the riots, which included blaming the then-Chief Minister and later Prime Minister Narendra Modi for not preventing such tensions in a BBC documentary, which was later criticised as "biased" against Modi in 2023.

+In 2004, Straw came under criticism for granting asylum to Akhmed Zakayev, a spokesperson for Chechen separatists, whom the Kremlin implicated in the Beslan school siege.
+Russian Foreign Minister Sergei Lavrov accused Britain of undermining the anti-terrorist coalition by allowing Zakayev to live in London and use asylum as a shield.
+The feud over Zakayev's extradition intensified, especially after his asylum was granted the previous November, with Russia struggling to present a compelling case.
+Despite Russian pressure, the British government maintained that extradition required substantial evidence and Straw called Russia's declaration to strike terrorist bases globally an "understandable" reaction.

-In a letter to The Independent in 2004, he claimed that Trotskyists "can usually now be found in the City, appearing on quiz shows or ranting in certain national newspapers," and recommended "Left-Wing" Communism: An Infantile Disorder by Vladimir Lenin.
+In a letter to The Independent in 2004, Straw claimed that Trotskyists "can usually now be found in the City, appearing on quiz shows or ranting in certain national newspapers," and recommended "Left-Wing" Communism: An Infantile Disorder by Vladimir Lenin.

-In the 2004 Equatorial Guinea coup d'état attempt, Straw was personally informed months in advance of the plans for the takeover attempt and failed to accomplish the duty under international law of alerting the country's government.
-The involvement of British oil companies in the funding of the coup d'état, and the changing of British citizens evacuation plans for Equatorial Guinea before the attempt, posed serious challenges for the alleged ignorance of the situation.
+In the 2004 Equatorial Guinea coup attempt, Straw was personally informed months in advance of the plans for the takeover attempt and failed to accomplish the duty under international law of alerting the country's government.
+The involvement of British oil companies in the funding of the coup d'état, and the changing of British citizens' evacuation plans for Equatorial Guinea before the attempt, posed serious challenges for the alleged ignorance of the situation.
 Later on, British officials and Straw were forced to apologise to The Observer after categorically denying they had prior knowledge of the coup plot.